Why Is There Urobilinogen In My Dog Or Cat’s Urine?

 One of these causes of red blood cell destruction is hemolytic anemia.
 It is more common in dogs than cats.
 A form of hemolytic anemia (primarily in dogs) is caused by autoimmune disease – situations where the pet’s immune system cells form antibodies against its own red blood cells (autoimmune hemolytic anemia).
 Hemolytic anemia can also be caused by toxins liberated by invading bacteria, blood parasites that live in red blood cells and toxins that are ingested.
 On occasion, an unexpected reaction to a medication causes hemolytic anemia.

 Occasionally, liver disease prevents the pet’s liver from efficiently removing formed urobilinogen and re-excreting it into the bile.
-In those cases, blood levels of bilirubin and and eventually urine levels of urobilinogen often rise as well.
+In those cases, blood levels of bilirubin and eventually urine levels of urobilinogen often rise as well.

 As I mentioned, blood parasites of dogs and cats (e.g. haemobartonella/aka Mycoplasma haemofelis in cats) are also capable of causing the destruction of large numbers of RBCs releasing hemoglobin, some of which eventually ends up as urine urobilinogen.